h2non/thread.js/README.md

 You should be aware of some limitations in threads

+Threads has it's own isolated scope.
+That means you must explicitly bind values or functions to the thread in order to consum them

+Any passed value to the thread isolated scope will be cloned (it will be passed by value, not by reference)

 All values passed to must be JSON-serializable, meaning only primitives, built-in objects and functions.
 Same with return values from threads.
 No DOM nodes, custom objects or prototypes

-Any passed value to the thread isolated scope will be cloned (in other workds, will be passed by value, not by reference)

-Additionally, thread do not have access to the DOM
+Additionally, threads do not have access to the DOM

 ## API